sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 ```

-Now we scrape the key elements from the raw html into a list.
+After running a few checks to the output, we scrape the key elements from the raw html into a list.
 We start by locating all 'div' elements with the attribute data-hook="review" that correlates to the html code containing the review content and saving the output.
 Then, by using html elements, attributes, and classes as filters to the html code to retrieve the review information as the loop iterates over each element in our reviews_content output.
 Lastly we append the filtered review information to the empty reviews_list object we created at the start.

 #### Extract Review Data